angrytongan/angrytongan.github.io/src/recreation/the-gym.md

 The ceiling is fully insulated with ...tbd...
 The walls insulation is a work in progress, using 10mm FoilBoard.

-4 x 20W LED batten lights are installed on the ceiling joists.
+4 x 20W LED batten lights are installed on the ceiling.

 ## Airflow

-- 1 x 6m x 3m facing north;
+- 1 x 6m x 3m garage door facing north;
-- 1 x 3m x 2.5m facing north;
+- 1 x 3m x 2.5m garage door facing north;
-- 1 x 3m x 2.5m facing east.
+- 1 x 3m x 2.5m garage door facing east; and
 - 1 x 2m x 1m sliding window facing west.

 A solar powered extraction fan is located in the centre of the roof, which